metapolator/metapolator/README.md

 $ source .venv/bin/activate ; pip install -r requirements.txt
 ```

-Set your mysql username to root and leave password empty.
+Login to your mysql database as root.
 You could also change these settings on line 6 in model.py.

 ```
 $ mysql -u root -p